-- understands the basic terms in epidemiological research and is able to differentiate between different study designs and recognize their weaknesses and strengths;
+- understands the basic terms in epidemiological research and is able to differentiate between various study designs and recognize their weaknesses and strengths;

 - is familiar with the main measures of frequency and association, and the principles and criteria of causality;

-- is able to define, explain and recognize bias, and knows how to explain the difference between confounders and effect modifiers;
+- is able to define, explain and recognize bias, and explain the difference between confounders and effect modifiers in epidemiological studies;

-- is able to distinguish internal validity from external validity, and random errors from systematic errors;
+- is able to distinguish internal validity from external validity, and random errors from systematic errors in epidemiological studies;

 - is able to design an epidemiological study with a clear research question and an appropriate study design.

 Dr. Michiel de Boer, University Medical Center Groningen

 Dr. ir.
 Ron Hoogenboom, Wageningen University and EFSA